anthelix/udacity_capstone/README.md

 ## How To Do

+* I use this command to compress the dataset : `tar -zcvf data.tar.gz data/`
+* then  `git lfs track "data.tar.gz"` and `git lfs ls-files ` to upload large file to github

 * In a terminal, run `git clone https://github.com/anthelix/udacity_capstone.git <folder>,`
 * `cd folder`
 * Create `folder/data/postgres` directory for PostgreSQL files: `mkdir -p ./data/postgres`

-* I use this command to compress the dataset : `tar -czvf data.tar.gz data/`
   * In `folder`, run `tar -xzvf data.tar.gz -C / data` to unzip the file